U.S. Company Formation for Non-Residents

 Obtain an EIN

 To do business and pay taxes in the U.S., your Wyoming company will need to obtain Employer Identification Number (EIN).
 After our state activates your Wyoming LLC or Wyoming corporation, you can apply for an EIN by filing Form SS-4 with the Internal Revenue Service (IRS) by mail or fax (Non-US citizens cannot apply online or by phone).
-This can be a hassle for foreign clients, so we recommend hiring us to get your EIN for an additional $50.
+This can be a hassle for foreign clients, so we recommend hiring us to get your EIN for an additional $200.
+Customers can even use our Wyoming business address on their EIN applications, free of charge, and helpful for those business owners who want to keep their personal information private.

 Differences between a Wyoming LLC and a Wyoming Corporation